gabochi/rampcode/README.md

 Rampcode is a synthesis system or technique, inspired by __bytebeat__, that I use for __live coding__.
 It works with __Pure Data__ but the logic behind it is very simple so I think it can be ported or complemented with other languages.

 ## Setup
-You'll need Pure Data.
-Open the rampcode patch (.pd), it receives messages via *pdsend* (a communication prgram, commonly installed with Pure Data).
+You'll need **Pure Data**, you can download it for any system since it's free and is present on most Linux repositories.
+Open the rampcode patch, it receives messages via **pdsend** (a communication program, commonly installed with Pure Data).

 I will tell you how I do it but you can find the way that you prefer.

-I use *gedit* editor and define an external tool, a simple script as follows:
+I use **Gedit** (A simple Linux editor) and define an external tool with a script as follows:

 ~~~~
 #!/bin/sh